Qiskit/qiskit-serverless/CONTRIBUTING.md

 You'll need to install these tools on your development environment:

-1. [python](https://www.python.org/): the language quantum-serverless is written in (Note that we currently support Python >=3.8,<3.11).
+1. [python](https://www.python.org/): the language qiskit-serverless is written in (Note that we currently support Python >=3.8,<3.11).
 1. [git](https://git-scm.com/): for source control
 1. [docker](https://docs.docker.com/engine/install/) or [podman](https://podman.io/): for building dev environment
 1. [kubectl](https://kubectl.docs.kubernetes.io/): for interacting with Kubernetes clusters
-1. [helm](https://helm.sh/): to install quantum-serverless on Kubernetes
+1. [helm](https://helm.sh/): to install qiskit-serverless on Kubernetes
 1. [tox](https://tox.wiki/en): to run tests and build the documentation

 Note: Installing the `pip` and `venv` python libraries will also be useful

 #### For non-Linux users
-To simplify the steps required to build and deploy quantum-serverless, we recommend the use of virtual machines for runtime containers.
+To simplify the steps required to build and deploy qiskit-serverless, we recommend the use of virtual machines for runtime containers.

 If you are on a Windows machine, it is recommended to use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).